rlopezv/veaas/README.md

   - v1EventSource

-- GitOps,  required to implement the flow associated with GitOps.
+- Git,  required to implement the flow associated with GitOps.

   - v1RepoCreds
   - v1RepoCredsList